zorbeytorunoglu/WMR/README.md

 # WMR
-A mine resetter, but a different one.
+A mine resetter, but a weird one.

 # Video
 https://youtu.be/rh3vH54-CgA